bazaarvoice/emodb/markdowns/SecurityManagement.md

 2. Choose two keys.
 The keys can be any valid string with no white space.
 For this example we'll choose _pebbles_ and _bambam_ for the administration and replication keys respectively.

-3. Secure the keys.
+3. (Optional) Secure the keys.
 Run the following DropWizard command.
 If the cluster will be different than the one in `config.yaml` then specify a `cluster` option like in the examples below:

 ```